onthebusiness/harelang.org/content/blog/2023-11-08-100-year-language.md

 date: 2023-11-08
 ---

-There are a number of languages trying to something similar to what Hare is doing by positioning itself as an alternative to C. However, there is an important trait which I think is necessary to understand Hare's ambitions in this space: Hare is explicitly attempting to emulate C's 50+ year staying power.
+There are a number of languages attempting something similar to what Hare is doing by positioning itself as an alternative to C. However, there is an important trait which I think is necessary to understand Hare's ambitions in this space: Hare is explicitly attempting to emulate C's 50+ year staying power.